 The Contractor is responsible for monitoring and reporting the status of, and any discrepancies identified in encounters received by AHCCCS or the Division including paid, denied and pended for purposes of Performance Measure monitoring.
-Reporting shall be directed to the Division's Quality Improvement Manager and conducted upon identification and prior to the official statewide rate calculations being conducted.
+Reporting shall be directed to the Division's Quality Improvement Manager and communicated upon identification and prior to the official statewide rate calculations being conducted.

-The Contractor's performance measure monitoring shall be reported to AHCCCS as part of its QM/PI Program Plan in accordance with this section; Section F, Attachment F3, Contractor Chart of Deliverables; and as required by the Division.
-In addition, the Contractor is required to submit quarterly performance measure monitoring results to AHCCCS within its Performance Measure Monitoring Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Contractor shall report in alignment with the requirements found in AdSS Medical Policy Manual, Policies 910, 920, 970 and 980.
+The Contractor's performance measure monitoring shall be reported to AHCCCS as part of its QM/PI Program Plan and Performance Measure Monitoring in accordance with this section; Section F, Attachment F3, Contractor Chart of Deliverables; and as required by the Division.